cboulanger/citext/EXparser/README.md

 This folder contains all scripts developed for reference extraction in EXCITE.

-Folders:

-     Dataset/:  Contains the training data, see Dataset/README.md Utils/:    Contains the necessary files for the extraction list.db:    Database of names, sources and cities. src/:      Contains the functions and modules needed for running different scripts

-Scripts:

     *********************OffLine***************************
     Before being able to extract and segment files, it is important to train the models: